How to Fly FPV in the Winter!

 Rechargeable Hand Warmer

-Rechargeable Hand Warmer 10000mah Usb Winter Cold Fpv Get your rechargeable handwarmer here:
+Rechargeable Hand Warmer 10000mah Usb Winter Cold Fpv Get your rechargeable hand warmer here:

 Flying From Inside the Car

-Buy SMA Extender with magnetic base (3 meters):
+Purchase an SMA Extender with magnetic base (3 meters):

-Goggles Fogging Up
+Goggle Fogging Up

 Flying at Night